 - Shop around for the best odds yourself as opposed to backing where the Tipster tells you to (crucial).

-- Avoid following advice like “nevermind the losses, let’s re-barrel and go again tomorrow Lads!”
+- Avoid following anyone that gives advice like “nevermind the losses, let’s re-load and go again tomorrow Lads!”

-Take my advice and assess Twitter Tipsters on an individual basis.
-Or change direction and use a Value Bet Finder instead.
-It provides a constant flow of selections that are extremely conscious of the odds… and i’ve proven that it works.
+- Use a Value Bet Finder instead.
+They provide a constant flow of selections that are extremely conscious of the odds.